SixStringsCoder/Shelfio/docs/proposal.md

 ### Category
-- name (allows for user to make sub-categories expanding on "type" in Collection model
+- allows for user to make sub-category names expanding on "type" in Collection model)

 ### Collection
 - owner (Foreign Key)